sneas/ionic-native-http-connection-backend/README.md

 ## Usage

-Add `NativeHttpModule` and `NativeHttpFallback` into your application's module
+Add `NativeHttpModuleD` and `NativeHttpFallbackD` into your application's module

 ```typescript
 import { NgModule } from '@angular/core';